KSR Bangalore–Jodhpur Express (via Davangere)

-The 16507 / 16508 Jodhpur–KSR Bengaluru City Express is an Express train belonging to Indian Railways South Western Railway zone that runs between and in India.
+The 16507 / 16508 Jodhpur–KSR Bengaluru Express is an Express train belonging to Indian Railways South Western Railway zone that runs between and in India.

 It operates as train number 16507 from Jodhpur Junction to KSR Bengaluru and as train number 16508 in the reverse direction, serving the states of Rajasthan, Gujarat, Maharashtra and Karnataka.

 Coaches

 The train has standard ICF rakes with a maximum speed of 130 km/h.
 The train consists of 26 coaches: